How Do You Remove Odor From Clothes

 After soaking, wash the clothes in hot water with a regular detergent and add half a cup of baking soda to boost odor removal.
 If the smell persists, repeat the process or use a specialized mildew cleaner.
 Dry the clothes outdoors in sunlight, as UV rays help eliminate odors.
 Ensure they are completely dry before storing to prevent mildew from returning.

 Yes, Tangie’s Laundry Soap Bar can effectively remove odors from clothes.
 Made with natural ingredients, it helps break down dirt and grime while neutralizing unpleasant smells.
-To use, simply wet the affected area, rub the bar soap directly onto the fabric, and let it sit for a few minutes before rinsing.
+To use, wet the affected area, rub the bar soap directly onto the fabric, and let it sit for a few minutes before rinsing.
 For a deeper clean, you can grate the soap and add it to your washing machine.

 Its gentle formula is suitable for various fabrics, making it a great choice for tackling odors without harsh chemicals.
 Regular use can help keep clothes smelling fresh and clean.